Last Updated on

 f.
 For Religious Worker Visa: Filipinos who are interested to apply for this visa must be a member of a tax-exempted nonprofit religious organization (or its affiliate) recognized by the US.

-You must be a member of the denomination for at least 2 years prior to visa application.
+You must be a member of the denomination for at least 2 years prior to the visa application.
 If you’ve previously spent five years in this category, you must show to the consular officer that you reside or physically present in the Philippines for the immediate prior year.

 g.
 For Domestic Employee Visa: As an applicant, you must prove to the consular officer that you have compelling ties to the Philippines and that you intend to go back to your home country once your contract expires.